thomas-void0/fool-deploy/README.md

 ## nodeVersion

-`nodeVersion`:Indicates the version of the `node` environment required to install dependencies and packages for the deployed project.Default is `18.14-alpine`。
+`nodeVersion`:Indicates the version of the `node` environment required to install dependencies and packages for the deployed project.Default is `18.14-alpine`.
 When this version does not meet the project packaging needs, choose a runnable version.
 More version information can be found at [dockerhub node](https://hub.docker.com/_/node).

 ## nginxVersion

-`nginxVersion`:Indicates the version of `nginx` environment to run for the deployed project.Default is `1.22.1`。When this version does not meet the project packaging needs, choose a runnable version.
+`nginxVersion`:Indicates the version of `nginx` environment to run for the deployed project.Default is `1.22.1`.When this version does not meet the project packaging needs, choose a runnable version.
 More version information can be found at [dockerhub nginx](https://hub.docker.com/_/nginx).

 ## imageName

-`imageName`:Indicates the name of the image that `docker` is building, and by default it reads the `name` field in `package.json`.the format is `name:prod`。
+`imageName`:Indicates the name of the image that `docker` is building, and by default it reads the `name` field in `package.json`.the format is `name:prod`.

 ## output

 `output`:Indicates the bundled output directory of the project, equivalent to the output directory specified by `webpack`.
-The default is `dist`。If the output directory in your project is `build`，You must specify it in `.foolrc`.
+The default is `dist`.If the output directory in your project is `build`，You must specify it in `.foolrc`.
 Otherwise, it will cause an error that the resouce cannot be found.

 # License